 - You are no longer a threat to public safety; and

-- Public disclosure of the record is no longer necessary to inform the public.
+- Public disclosure of the record is no longer necessary to inform the public.10

 In most situations, yes.
-During a job interview or under oath after your record has been sealed, you may deny ever having a brush with the law.10
+During a job interview or under oath after your record has been sealed, you may deny ever having a brush with the law.

-There are narrow circumstances where you may have to fess up even if you have sealed or expunged records.
+In narrow circumstances, you may have to fess up even if you have sealed or expunged records.
 For example, people applying to the Colorado Bar to become a lawyer have to disclose their criminal record.11

 Also see our articles on professional licenses in Colorado: